-Once you enter BASIC from the Ultimate ROM II menu, you see a menu of all your BASIC files - without the .BA extension with which they appear in the main system menu.
+Once you enter BASIC from the Ultimate ROM II menu, you see a menu of all your BASIC files-without the .BA extension with which they appear in the main system menu.

-While in this menu, place the cursor over the filename of the program you want to run and press Enter.
-You can also use function keys to begin entering BASIC commands, to kill a .BA file, and
+While in this menu, place the cursor over the file name of a program you want to run, and press < ENTER >.
+You can also use function keys to begin entering BASIC commands, to kill a .BA file, and to return to the Ultimate ROM II menu.
+A table of the function keys and the prompts for these keys appears on the next page.